Application steps

 Make sure to check your program specific requirements below before submitting your University Graduate Application.

-All applicants must apply online using the University Graduate Application and are required to submit a $70 application fee.
+All applicants must apply online using the University Graduate Application and are required to submit a $75 application fee.
 Applicants applying to more than one program must submit a separate application and application fee for each program.

-Three letters of reference are required for each program and should be submitted online by your recommenders.
+Three letters of recommendation are required for each program and should be submitted online by your recommenders.
 In your University Graduate Application, you will enter the recommender names and email addresses to send a message requesting the reference.
 Letters of recommendation from professional associates such as instructors, supervisors, or colleagues should address the applicant’s ability to succeed in a graduate program.

 Transcripts